 Over the past year, inflation has increased at the fastest pace since 1982.
-The consumer price index, which is used to monitor the pace of inflation, climbed a staggering 6.8% year-over-year, a rate that exceeded what economists had projected.
+The consumer price index, which is used to monitor the pace of inflation, has climbed a staggering 6.8% year-over-year.
+A rate that exceeded what economists had projected.

 Investors are keen to monitor inflation, as rapid inflation will surely impact investments of all kinds.
 Commercial real estate is no different.
 It, too, will be impacted by rising inflation.

-In this article, we look at how inflation impacts multifamily real estate including its performance during inflationary periods, and how owners can mitigate the impacts of rising inflation.
+In this article, we look at how inflation impacts multifamily real estate, including its performance during inflationary periods.
+We will also look at how owners can mitigate the impacts of rising inflation.
 Read on to learn more.